swebalaji/ML_Capstone_Project/README.md

 ![Outliers](https://github.com/swebalaji/ML_Capstone_Project/blob/master/outliers.png)

 ### Splitting the dataset
 - Based on the shares of our articles of we classify them into categories.
+  **This is the step for converting a regression problem into a classification problem**.
 - Models have been built with 2 categories as well as with 3 categories of our data.
 - The number of categories have been chosen using the K Means clustering technique.
 - We divide our data into three categories using the q cut function and creates a new column with the categories.